Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 2. Use the check boxes on the left next to each user task to select the ones you want to change.

-    **Note:** You can also select all of the user tasks at once by selecting the check box at the top of the list.
+    You can also select all of the user tasks at once by selecting the check box at the top of the list.

 3. Click **Delete** or **Change assignee** from the three dots menu on the top right.